AndiEcker/AcuSihotInterfaces/README.md

 #### columnSeparator INI/config variable

-Allows to specify the character used for to separate the columns of the CSV file.
+Allows to specify the character used to separate the columns of the CSV file.
 The default value is the comma (`,`).

 #### maxLengthOfStay INI/config variable

-Because the Sihot WEB interface is only allowing to search for arrival dates a maximum length of a stay can be specified for to include them into the exported CSV file.
+Because the Sihot WEB interface is only allowing to search for arrival dates a maximum length of a stay can be specified to include them into the exported CSV file.
 The default value is 42 days.

 #### resSearchFlags INI/config variable